azagniotov/stubby4j/README.md

 body: This is a response for 123
 ```

-Please keep in mind, you MUST ensure that the provided `response` body is on one line.
-In other words, no line
+Please keep in mind:
+1. Ensure that the provided `response` body is on one line.
+In other words, no line breaks.
-breaks.
+2. Because stubby4j listens on its own port, due to Ajax same-origin policy
+the `access-control-allow-origin: *` header has to be sent with HTTP response.
 ________________________________________________

 Commandline Usage